What Are the Different Types of Rescue Shelters?

 Limited Admission Animal Shelter

 Also known as No-Kill Animal Shelters, these shelters are selective with which dogs and cats they’ll accept.
-They do not accept animals which are considered unadoptable and as such, will keep pets indefinitely until they are adopted.
+They do not accept animals that are considered unadoptable and as such, will keep pets indefinitely until they are adopted.
 Just because a shelter does not euthanize animals does not necessarily mean they take good care of them, but most will.
 Again, you’ll want to visit the shelter in person to ensure you’re adopting from an ethical rescue shelter.

 Animal Foster Home

 Foster homes are private residences where volunteers will temporarily house dogs and/or cats in their home or in a residential kennel.
 The foster parent could receive these animals from a shelter that’s at capacity or from an animal rescue organization.
-They are not compensated for taking care of the animals but do receive food, medicine, and veterinary care from the shelter or rescue organization who gave them the animal.
+They are not compensated for taking care of the animals but do receive food, medicine, and veterinary care from the shelter or rescue organization that gave them the animal.
 As with all shelters, visit an animal foster home before adopting from them to ensure you’re supporting an ethical foster home.

 ASPCA and HSUS – Not a Shelter